My personal blog/portfolio website build

 I use Cloudflare as a CDN for my traffic, as well as Cloudflare’s R2 storage buckets for my media.
 Using Cloudflare speeds up my website significantly all over the globe, and protects my server from malicious traffic or common attacks such as DDoS attacks.
 I have several WAF rules set up within Cloudflare that protect my admin login page, as well as the comment and contact form submission pages, verifying any traffic that tries to utilise these routes and preventing any spam from happening.

-By using Cloudfare’s R2 storage buckets, I’m able to manage all of the code for my website independently from the media.
+By using Cloudflare’s R2 storage buckets, I’m able to manage all of the code for my website independently from the media.
 The benefit of this is that when I work on local, staging, or the live version of the website, all of my media is readily available without the need for it to be committed to GitHub as a part of the code.
 Additionally, the media benefits from all of Cloudflare’s strengths in speed and caching, while costing me absolutely nothing due to the generous free usage tiers they offer.

 Design